 Merrimack Pharmaceuticals, Inc. (the "Company") is a biopharmaceutical company based in Cambridge, Massachusetts that is outthinking cancer to ensure that patients and their families live fulfilling lives.
 The Company's mission is to transform cancer care through the smart design and development of targeted solutions based on a deep understanding of cancer pathways and biological markers.
-All of the Company's product candidates, including three in clinical studies and several others in preclinical development, fit into the Company's strategy of (1) understanding the biological problems the Company is trying to solve, (2) designing specific solutions and (3) developing those solutions for biomarker-selected patients.
+All of the Company's development programs, including four clinical studies in distinct indications and six candidates in preclinical development, fit into the Company's strategy of (1) understanding the biological problems the Company is trying to solve, (2) designing specific solutions and (3) developing those solutions for biomarker-selected patients.
 This three-pronged strategy seeks to ensure optimal patient outcomes.

 On April 3, 2017, the Company completed the previously announced transaction (the "Asset Sale") with Ipsen S.A. ("Ipsen").
 Pursuant to the Asset Purchase and Sale Agreement, dated as of January 7, 2017 (the "Asset Sale Agreement"), between the Company and Ipsen, the Company sold to Ipsen its right, title and interest in the non-cash assets, equipment, inventory, contracts and intellectual property primarily related to or used in the Company's business operations and activities involving or relating to developing, manufacturing and commercializing ONIVYDE, the Company's first commercial product, and MM-436 (the "Commercial Business").
 The Company received \$575.0 million in cash, subject to a working capital adjustment, and is eligible to receive up to \$450.0 million in additional regulatory approval-based milestone payments.
-The working capital adjustment is currently estimated as a \$2.2 million receivable presented in prepaid expenses and other currents assets within the condensed consolidated balance sheets, which is expected to be received in the third quarter of 2017.
+The Company reached a settlement on certain working capital adjustments with Ipsen in the amount of \$0.8 million, which was received in September 2017.
+The remaining working capital adjustment is currently estimated as a \$4.9 million receivable presented in prepaid expenses and other currents assets within the condensed consolidated balance sheets, which was received in the fourth quarter of 2017.
 The Company also retained the right to receive net milestone payments of up to \$33.0 million that may become payable pursuant to the license and collaboration agreement with Baxalta Incorporated, Baxalta US Inc. and Baxalta GmbH (collectively, "Baxalta") for the ex-U.S. development and commercialization of ONIVYDE.

-The Company's non-commercial assets, including its clinical and preclinical development programs (the "Pipeline Business"), were not included in the Asset Sale and remain assets of the Company.
-As of the closing of the Asset Sale, the Company's most advanced programs are as follows:
+The Company's non-commercial assets, including its clinical and preclinical development programs, were not included in the Asset Sale and remain assets of the Company.
+The Company's most advanced assets are as follows: